Velvonium/Git-Commands-For-Beginners/README.md

 <br>

-## 2️⃣ Q. How to collaborate on someone else's repo?
+## 2️⃣ How to collaborate on someone else's repo?
 1. Fork the repo that you wish to collaborate on.
 2. Clone this forked repo into your local computer using GitBash command `git clone forkedrepolink.git`
 3. Then connect your local repo to main repo using: `git remote add upstream mainrepolink.git`